thingsboard/thingsboard.github.io/_includes/docs/user-guide/calculated-fields/propagation-calculated-field.md

 '
 %}

-{% include images-gallery.liquid showListImageTitles="true" imageCollection=propagationArgument %}
+{% include images-gallery.liquid imageCollection=propagationArgument %}

 <hr>

 #### Calculation result

-This mode allows you to compute complex values before sending them to a related entity.
+This mode allows you to perform custom calculations using [TBEL](/docs/{{docsPrefix}}user-guide/tbel/){:target="_blank"} on telemetry and attribute data before sending them to the related entity.
-It supports mathematical formulas, functions, logical expressions, and working with historical data.

-**Add argument — configuration fields:**
+Click **Add argument** and configure the following:

+<b><font size="3">Entity type</font></b>
-- **Entity type**: specify the data source for the variable, which can be:
+Specify the data source for the variable, which can be:
 - **Сurrent entity** — the entity on which the calculated field is created.
 If the field is created at the Device Profile or Asset Profile level, the calculation is executed for every entity associated with that profile.
 - Another **Device** or **Asset**: references a different device or asset.
 - **Customer**: retrieves data from the associated customer entity.
 - **Current tenant**: uses data from the tenant entity.
-      {% if docsPrefix == "pe/" or docsPrefix == "paas/" or docsPrefix == "paas/eu/" %}
 - **Current owner**: refers to the owner of the current entity and uses its data.

-      {% endif %}
+<b><font size="3">Argument type</font></b>
-- **Argument type**: defines which entity data will be used for the calculations:
+Defines which entity data will be used for the calculations:
 - **Attribute**: uses static or semi-static key-value pairs associated with an entity (e.g., model, max temperature).
 - **Latest telemetry**: uses the most recent telemetry data from an entity (e.g., temperature, speed, voltage).
-    - **Time series rolling**: uses historical time series data over a specified time window for trend analysis (Available only for [Script](#script-calculated-field) type).
+- **Time series rolling**: uses historical time series data over a specified time window for trend analysis.

 Select the desired argument type:

 {% capture calculatedfieldsargumenttype %}
-Attribute<small></small>%,%attribute%,%templates/calculated-fields/attribute-argument-type.md%br%
+Attribute<small></small>%,%attribute%,%templates/calculated-fields/propagation/attribute-argument-type.md%br%
-Latest telemetry<small></small>%,%latestTelemetry%,%templates/calculated-fields/latest-telemetry-argument-type.md%br%
+Latest telemetry<small></small>%,%latestTelemetry%,%templates/calculated-fields/propagation/latest-telemetry-argument-type.md%br%
-Time series rolling<small></small>%,%timeSeriesRolling%,%templates/calculated-fields/time-series-rolling-argument-type.md{% endcapture %}
+Time series rolling<small></small>%,%timeSeriesRolling%,%templates/calculated-fields/propagation/time-series-rolling-argument-type.md{% endcapture %}

 {% include content-toggle.liquid content-toggle-id="calculatedfieldsargumenttype" toggle-spec=calculatedfieldsargumenttype %}

 <hr>

-<b><font size="3">Script</font></b>
+<b><font size="4">Script</font></b>

-Define the function that will perform the calculations using the arguments specified in the ["Data to propagate"](#data-to-propagate) section.
+Define the function that performs the calculation based on the data specified in the [Arguments](#calculation-result) section.
-After the computation is completed, the resulting value will be sent to the target entity.
+After the calculation is executed, the resulting value will be propagated to the target entity.

-{% capture difference %}
-The variable name that stores the result must be defined directly inside the function body.
+> The variable name that stores the result must be defined directly inside the function body.
-{% endcapture %}
-{% include templates/info-banner.md content=difference %}

 **Example.** The provided script converts temperature readings (<span class="code-light">temperature</span>) from Fahrenheit to Celsius.
 The calculation result is stored in the <span class="code-light">temperatureC</span> variable and propagated to the related entity (entities).